If you’re looking for the best foam mattress, I can help — though “best” is subjective when it comes to mattresses.

 The “best” mattress will be comfortable for years or even decades.

 Since there are no magic mattress materials that won’t change over time, the “best” mattress allows you to vary the wear of the foam through flipping and rotating.
 If you can’t flip a mattress over (you can only rotate it from head to foot), your hips will land in the same place every night.
-This means the softening or sagging that takes place even over a short period of time can’t be mitigated.
+Therefore, you can’t mitigate the softening or sagging that occurs, even over a short period of time.
 Get ready for some serious body impressions, which can be quite uncomfortable to sleep in after a short time.
 You just end up having to replace your mattress sooner.

 Even latex foam rubber, which is the most durable mattress foam, will soften with use.
 If you slept in the same spot for 8 to 10 years and never rotated or flipped the bed, your spot will be softer (even though you might not see a sag).